What we know about the Highland Park shooting suspect – KION546

 In another video titled “Toy Soldier, a similar stick-figure resembling the suspect is depicted lying face down on the floor in a pool of his own blood, surrounded by police officers with their guns drawn.

-Several of the suspect’s online postings “reflected a plan and a desire to commit carnage for a long time in advance,” Mayor Rotering told NBC Tuesday.
+Several of the suspect’s online postings “reflected a plan and a desire to commit carnage for a long time in advance,” Mayor Rotering said in an interview with NBC’s Hoda Kotb on “Today.

 “And it’s one of those things where you step back and you say, what happened?
 How did somebody become this angry and hateful,” she said, “to then take it out on innocent people who literally were just having a family day out?”